sergi-moliner/InproCode-front/README.md

     PORT=3000
     ```

+4. Import the provided SQL file to set up the database schema and initial data:
+    ```bash
+    mysql -u your-username -p your-database-name < path/to/your-database-file.sql
+    ```
+    - Replace `your-username` with your MySQL username.
+    - Replace `your-database-name` with the name of the database you created.
+    - Replace `path/to/your-database-file.sql` with the relative path to the SQL file in the repository.

-4. Run the backend server:
+5. Run the backend server:
     ```bash
     npm start
     ```